Future life

 post by DavidMadsen · 2024-03-02T15:41:46.438Z · LW · GW · 2 comments

-Let's say we were to create a neuromorphic AI (like brain emulation) that strives to find out everything that is true in the universe, and that has fun and feels good while doing so.
+Let's say we were to create a neuromorphic AI (mainly talking about brain emulation) whose goal is to find out everything that is true in the universe, and that has fun and feels good while doing so.

-And so by creating this life artificially nothing of value would be lost.
+And so by creating this life artificially nothing of value would be lost in the long run.

-The responds I have heard have only been that we cannot guarantee that this person will be a good one (just as there are "bad persons" the world), but I hold that any person that over an eternity would improve themselves to become more intelligent and more rational will end up becoming more or less the same person no matter where they start from (remember that they have full modifiabilty)
+Some responds I have heard have been that we cannot guarantee that this created person will be a good one (just as there are "bad persons" the world), but It is my belief that any person that over an eternity would improve themselves to become more intelligent and more rational will end up becoming more or less the same person no matter where they start from (remember that they will of course have full modifiabilty over its brain).

-If you agree with this and want to talk more about this, please pm me and we talk more about it
+If you agree with this and want to talk more about this, please pm me.

-Edit: Even if you don't agree and downvote this, I still maintain that this should be a valid proposal that should be included in the AI discource, and if it was we could potentially improve or solve any objections you have
+Edit: Even if you don't agree and downvote this, I still maintain that this should be a valid proposal that should be included in the AI discource, because if it was we could potentially improve or solve any objections you or others have.

 2 comments